UK Flag View UK Site

 There's also a wider number of frequencies available to UHF, which means there’s less chance of interference from other systems.

-For users who want a radio that’s a good “all-rounder”, indoors and out, a UHF radio may come with some limitations, but it is generally a good choice.
+For users who want a radio that’s a good “all-rounder”, indoors and out, and for those looking for the best two-way radio for urban use, a UHF radio may come with some limitations, but it is generally a good choice.

 Ideal uses for UHF radios